andreffrosa/ad-hoc_communication-primitives/README.md

 } message_item;
 ```

-And each copy received has the following structure:
+And each copy stored has the following structure:

 ```c
 typedef struct _message_copy {